energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 		bio-ethanol , 7 166 , 0 , 0
 		bio-diesel , 2 540 , 0 , 0
 		woody biomass , 38 395 , 0.01 , 0.4

+..
+[38a]
+   Obtained after running EnergyScope with the 2021 data.

 Decarbonisation of the energy system is enforced in EnergyScope by defining a threshold on the GWP (:math:`gwp_{limit}`).
 The simplest method for choosing a value for :math:`gwp_{limit}` is to take a certain percentage of the 2021 gwp.